A Survey on Transformer Compression: Architecture Adaptive Compression

 \subsubsection{Discussion}

-Pruning serves as a fundamental way to reduce the computation burden of the pre-trained transformer.
+Pruning serves as a fundamental way to reduce the computation burden of the pre-trained Transformer.
 Traditionally, this is achieved in an orthogonal manner by pruning input features or network parameters.
 In particular, we notice that different pruning methods can biasedly benefit particular application purposes.
 For large language models, structured network pruning fits more in the setting when a modest length (e.g., several thousand tokens) is used as input to speed up inference, as the defined hardware-friendly model shape has been proven to realize a good trade-off between acceleration and perplexity decrease~\cite{Xia2023ShearedLA}.
 In comparison, context pruning or sparse attention methods deserve more attention when context length gets longer, and the ceiling of pruning ratio for context for LLMs (e.g., 7B or more) has not been determined in a detailed manner, which is an interesting direction to explore.
-For vision transformers, the development of pruning methods has systematically tackled each angle of model design, making the current pruning process more flexible and closer to a continuous structural search task, which can be an excellent reference to the development of language domains.
+For vision Transformers, the development of pruning methods has systematically tackled each angle of model design, making the current pruning process more flexible and closer to a continuous structural search task, which can be an excellent reference to the development of language domains.
 The training cost is another critical axis to consider in the pruning of large models, especially when incremental LLM pre-training is considered a component of the pruning process.
 Therefore, developing training-efficient pruning methods is attracting more attention.
-And this unmet algorithm need can be fulfilled by more accurately estimating the parameter (or block) sensitivity by limited data or more detailed exploration of the information stored hidden features during training/inference.
+This requires the parameter (or block) sensitivity to be estimated more accurately using limited data or the information stored in hidden features during training/inference to be explored more in-depth.